Town Clerk, Property Tax Collector, Registrar of Vital Statistics,

 The Town Clerk must also complete and accurately record the proceedings of each Town Board Meeting.
 In addition, the Fallsburg Town Clerk serves as Records Access Officer, the officer who accepts and processes FOIL

 (Freedom of Information) Requests.
 She is also a Notary Public.
 Her position is elected and carries a four-year term.

-The Town Clerk is responsible for certifications of documents, Oaths of Office, Notices of Claims against the Town.
+The Town Clerk is responsible for certification of documents, Oaths of Office, Notices of Claims against the Town.
 Publishes Legal Notices in accordance with State Law.
 Certifies and files all Local Laws with the NYS Dept. of State.
 Maintains Local Law Book.
 Updates Town Code Book and maps as laws are adopted and distributes updates to all Boards and appropriate employees.

 The Town Clerk is responsible for all license sales and fees received during the month.
 Monthly financial reports are prepared with remittance of fees collected to State Agencies and local revenue turned over to Town Supervisor.

 The Town Clerk publishes Bid Notices, receives sealed bids, conducts bid openings, submits to Town Board for bid award, notifies successful bidder.
 I maintain the Town of Fallsburg Website keeping it current and full of important information you need to help better navagate through your local government offices here in the Town of Fallsburg.